 Steal Off The Pitcher

-A cardinal rule of baseball: You never want to make the 1st or 3rd out at third base.
-How does this effect making the 2nd out at third base?
+A cardinal rule of baseball: You never want to make the first or third out at third base.
+How does this effect making the second out at third base?

 This means you’re extremely valuable as a runner when you get to second base.
 You’re in scoring position, and just a base hit away from scoring a run.
 So, why risk stealing third base when it’s such a short throw for the catcher to make?
-Quite simply it’s because there are a lot more ways to score from 3rd than there are from 2nd.
+Quite simply it’s because there are a lot more ways to score from third than there are from second.

 You usually steal third in this situation because of what the pitcher is doing, not because the catcher has a weak arm.
 Even a catcher with a weak arm can throw out a base runner if they get a poor jump from second.
 Pitchers, especially young pitchers, often get into a rhythm on the mound.
 They get the ball, get into the stretch, set, ‘one-thousand-one’ and pitch.
 When stealing third, leadoff in the same way you would when not stealing.